Italian Air Force: Early history and World War I

-The and World War II
+and World War II

 On 28 March 1923, the Italian Air Force was founded as an independent service by King Vittorio Emanuele III of the Kingdom of Italy.
 This air force was known as the Regia Aeronautica (Royal Air Force).
 During the 1930s, the fledgling Regia Aeronautica was involved in its first military operations, first in Ethiopia in 1935, and later in the Spanish Civil War between 1936 and 1939.
 After a period of neutrality, Italy entered World War II on 10 June 1940 alongside Germany.
 The Regia Aeronautica could deploy more than 3,000 aircraft, although fewer than 60% were serviceable.
 It fought from the icy steppes of Russia to the sands of the North African desert, losing men and machines.

 After the armistice of 8 September 1943, Italy was divided into two sides, and the same fate befell the Regia Aeronautica.
 The Air Force was split into the Italian Co-Belligerent Air Force in the south aligned with the Allies, and the pro-Axis Aeronautica Nazionale Repubblicana in the north until the end of the war.
 On 8 May 1945, the hostilities ended, beginning the rebirth of military aviation in Italy.